ahmedali1102/ahmedali1102/README.md

 # 👋 Hi, I’m Ahmed Ali Baig

-- 👀 I’m interested in Data science
+- 👀 A working professional in the field of Data science
-- 🌱 I’m currently learning machine learning and deep learning
 - 📫 How to reach me
--www.linkedin.com/in/alibaig8088
-- you can Dm me at :- alibaig8088@gmail.com
+- alibaig8088@gmail.com

 <!---